Hidden calories in alcohol

 So can you reap the benefits of the hard work you do in your exercise sessions and still have a drink after-work or at the weekend?
-The advice would be to stick to the low risk alcohol unit guidelines of not regularly drinking more than 14 units a week.
+The advice would be to stick to the UK Chief Medical Officers' (CMO) low risk drinking guidelines of not regularly drinking more than 14 units a week.

 If you feel like the balance between alcohol and exercise is veering too much towards the former, then it's a good idea to consider cutting down on alcohol — you could start by and swapping your regular pint for a lower alcohol or non-alcoholic beer, which tend to have fewer calories.

 Spirits, wine and light beer and light cider have less calories than regular beer and cider.
 A single (25ml measure) vodka and coke or gin and tonic is around 110 calories, while calories in whiskey are about 61 per 25ml shot.
 A medium-sized glass of 13% wine (175ml) contains 159 calories, although a bottle would be 682 calories.

 Drinking even a little less each day through the week can have benefits for your health, helping you cut down down on calories and contribute to weight loss.